Modern Computing

 Energised, refocused and ready to tackle a new challenge: transforming a thesis into a book!

-Guest post: Peter Halliday transports us back to the 1950s when his Dad worked under Maxwell Fry and Jane Dew in Nigeria.
+Guest post: Peter Halliday transports us to 1950s Nigeria when his Dad worked under Maxwell Fry and Jane Dew.

 In many ways this website has been a massive joint effort, a mutually collaborative process and a whole lot of fun.

-Throughout this tudy, a consistent thread has remained: the invaluable role of technicians with curriculum delivery.
+Throughout this study, a consistent thread has remained: the invaluable role of technicians with curriculum delivery.

-But here's the thing, a little fascinating nugget of detail concerning one Greater Manchester's finest modernist buildings.
+But here's the thing, a little fascinating nugget of detail concerning one of Salford's (and Greater Manchester's) finest Modernist buildings.

 Pendleton's former Cross Lane Market Office is an almost forgotten gem in the architectural discourse concerning the City of Salford.